garthgoldwater/letsdothis/readme.md

 hierarchical context.
 Should subdocuments notify their parent documents?
-  *All the obvious bells and whistles -- e.g.: file upload, email notifications, user accounts to save groups, tags, multiple documents for each group, etc
+  *All the obvious bells and whistles -- e.g.: file upload, email notifications, user accounts to save groups, tags, multiple documents for each group, etc *I'm going to clean up the recent commit messages tomorrow.
+Today's been pretty crazy.